 Step 5 - Cut the Drawer Bottom

 Cut the ¼-inch plywood for the drawer bottom.
-Subtract ½ inch from your width measurement and ¼ inch from the length measurement to give you the right size.
+Subtract ½ inch from your O/A width measurement and ¼ inch from the O/A length measurement to give you the right size.

 Step 6 - Assemble the Box

 Apply wood glue to the rabbet joints and spread it with a craft brush.
 Line the joints up and clamp them together as you build.
 Clamp the door front in place between the sides.
-Insert the bottom, and then clamp the back into place.
-Do not glue drawer bottom.
-Use 4d finish nails or 18 gauge brads with an automatic nail gun.
+Insert the bottom, and then clamp the drawer back into place.
+Do not glue the drawer bottom.
+Secure the joints together with 4d finish nails or 18 gauge brads with an automatic nail gun.
 Allow the drawer to sit for 30 minutes.

 Step 7 - Decorative Front

 Either purchase a decorative front or cut one from hardwood.
-Make the front ½-inch larger on all sides than the measurement you made for the drawer front so that it will cover the opening on the drawer.
-Attach front to drawer, and you have a great cabinet drawer!
+If the drawer front is going to overlap, make it 3/8 to ½-inch larger on all sides than the size of the drawer opening so that it will completely cover the opening and more.
+If you opted for a flush-mounted assembly, make it 1/8 inches smaller than the drawer opening sizes so that it slides in without jamming or sticking.
+All that's left now is to line up the drawer front onto the drawer and secure it with screws from the inside.
+And you have a great cabinet drawer!